frostoven/Cosmosis/MESH_CODES.md

 ### Fake light
 ```
 csmType: fakeLight
-csmModuleHook: [module that deals with lighting] | example: 'cockpitLights'
+csmSubsystem: [module that deals with lighting] | example: 'cockpitLights'
 ```
 Use this with emissive textures.
 An emissive texture will have its emissive intensity cycled between 0 (off) and 1 (on) when being switched off and on.